volojs/create-responsive-template/README.md

 * www/ - the web assets for the project
     * index.html - the entry point into the app.
     * js/ - the directory to hold scripts.
-        * app.js - the top-level script used by index.html
+        * app.js - the top-level app script used by index.html.
+It loads all
+        other scripts.
-        * app/ - the directory to store project-specific scripts.
+        * app/ - the directory to store app-specific scripts.
 Any third party scripts should go in the js/ directory.
 * tools/ - the build tools to optimize the project.
+Also contains the less files used by Twitter Bootstrap.

+By default, the package comes with the .css files already generated from the .less files.
+If you edit the tools/less files again, you can regenerate the CSS files by running the following command from this directory:

+    volo.js less

-To optimize, run:
+To optimize the project for deployment, run:

     tools/build.sh